shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 * description
 * short description

-Data of all products are exported into Elasticsearch by CRON module (`ElasticsearchExportCronModule`) once an hour.
+Data of all products are exported into Elasticsearch by CRON module (`ProductSearchExportCronModule.php`) once an hour.
-Alternatively, you can force the export manually using `elasticsearch-products-export` phing target.
+Alternatively, you can force the export manually using `product-search-export-products` phing target.

 ### Searching for products